Cucumber Radish Salad with Lemony Vinaigrette

 When you're ready to serve the salad, pour the dressing over the veggies in the bowl.
 Use a spoon to gently toss the veggies in the dressing.

-Garnish the top of the salad with chopped chives and lemon zest.
-Serve the salad immediately.
+Add the optional garnishes of chopped chives and lemon zest.

 - Once tossed in the dressing the vegetables will begin to soften, and some red from the radishes will begin to turn the dressing pink.
 That's why I like to wait until right before serving to add the dressing to the bowl.